World’s Strongest Hands 2011 is in the Books

 - World’s Strongest Hands Leg 3 Results

 This entry was posted on Tuesday, October 11th, 2011 at 10:18 am and is filed under Grip Sport, grip strength, grip strength competition contest.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson